polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 When using a slot based consensus algorithm, there must be a known set of validators who are permitted to produce blocks.
 Time is divided up into discrete slots, and during each slot only some of the validators may produce a block.
 The specifics of which validators can author blocks during each slot vary from engine to engine.
 Substrate provides Aura and Babe, both of which are slot-based block authoring engines.

 ## Finality
-Transactors in any system want to know when their transaction is finalized, and blockchain is no different.
+Transactors in any system want to know when their transactions are finalized, and blockchain is no different.
 In some traditional systems, finality happens when a receipt is handed over, or papers are signed.

-Using the block authoring schemes and fork choice rules described so far, transactions are never truly finalized with certainty.
+Using the block authoring schemes and fork choice rules described so far, transactions are never entirely finalized.
 There is always a chance that a longer (or heavier) chain will come along and revert your transaction.
 However, the more blocks are built on top of a particular block, the less likely it is to ever be reverted.
 In this way block authoring along with a proper fork choice rule provide probabilistic finality.

-When true finality is desired, an additional game, known as a finality gadget can be added to the blockchain's logic.
-In such a game, members of a fixed authority set cast finality votes, and when a certain threshold is reached, the block is deemed finalized, and will never be reverted.
+When deterministic finality is desired, an additional game, known as a finality gadget can be added to the blockchain's logic.
+In such a game, members of a fixed authority set cast finality votes, and when enough votes have been cast, the block is deemed finalized.
+Blocks that have been finalized by such a gadget cannot be reverted without external coordination such as a hard fork.

+Properly-designed finality gadgets provide an additional desirable property known as safety which guarantees that no two honest participants in the blockchain network will finalize conflicting blocks.
+This safety condition is always contingent on a certain threshold of the participants, often 2/3, be follow the protocol honestly.

 > There are systems that couple block authoring more tightly with finality by considering the act of building a block as a finality vote for that block.
 However the two can always be separated.